pbrogan12/chem/Chapter-4.md

 ---

 > With one birth, the result of 1 female is a simple event because is cannot be broken down any further.
 With three births, the event of "2 girls and 1 boy" is not a simple event because it can be broken into simpler events, such as ggb, gbg, or bgg.
 With three births, the ***sample space*** consists of the eight simple events listed above.
-With three births, the outcome of ggb is considered a simple event, becasue it is an outcome that cannot be broken down any further.
+With three births, the outcome of ggb is considered a simple event, because it is an outcome that cannot be broken down any further.
 We might incorrectly think that ggb can be further broken down into the individual results of g, g, and b, but g, g, and b are not individual outcomes that are simple events: bbb, bbg, bgb, bgg, gbb, gbg, ggb, and ggg.

 ---